HyeYeong/react-redux-action-observer/README.md

         alert('Failed to login!');
       }
     },
-    ['LOGIN_SUCCESS', 'LOGIN_FAILURE'] // callback will only run if action.type is included in the dependency array
-    // The callback passed to useActionObserver will not run if action.type === 'LOGIN_UNKNOWN'.
+    ['LOGIN_SUCCESS', 'LOGIN_FAILURE'] // callback will only run if action.type is included in the dependency array, i.e. this specific callback will not run if action.type === 'LOGIN_UNKNOWN'
   );

   return <React.Fragment>{children}</React.Fragment>;